 Best Friends Forever

-Note: Part of the proceeds from this book are being donated to the family of Lara Anne Punches, whose life ended tragically and too early.
+Note: Part of the proceeds from this book are being donated to the family of Lara Anne Punches, whose life ended tragically and much too early.

 "...A brilliant, captivating read!"

 "...Love Kate Douglas!!
 She has such a way with words and I always enjoy her books.
 Her sex scenes are so hot my pages always smoke!
 Best Friends Forever is a fun, creative and hot read.
 Ms. Douglas writes characters that you can relate to, with a twist of science fiction.
 I recommend all of the StarQuest reads for your bookshelf!!